Collegiates-IV/IV/README.md

 # PrintGuard: AI-Powered Defect Detection App

 ## Mission Statement
-> Transforming additive manufacturing through autonomous, closed-loop monitoring that turns machine failures into instant alerts and actionable fleet data.
+> Transforming additive manufacturing through autonomous, scalable, and concurrent monitoring that turns machine failures into instant alerts and actionable data.

 ## Details
 **PrintGuard** is an AI-powered process monitoring platform designed to help manufacturers, teams, and hobbyists eliminate 3D printing failures in real-time.
 Rather than relying on manual supervision or post-print inspection, PrintGuard uses a multi-camera computer vision system to continuously assess the health of a print.